pasosdeJesus/jn316_gen/README.md

 ```
   deny access to any by any
-  allow bind access to children of "ou=gente,dc=miong,dc=org,dc=co" by any
+  allow bind access to children of "ou=gente,dc=miorg,dc=net" by any
   allow read access to any by self
-  allow write access to children of "ou=gente,dc=miong,dc=org,dc=co" by self
+  allow write access to children of "ou=gente,dc=miorg,dc=net" by self
 ```

 * Grupos.
 Se  implementó en sip primero, un grupo referencia varios